vamshing/x9115397/hw/code/8/ReadMe.md

 - Replacement is done, if the new child  is has lower energy/close to objective than the previous one.
 The process continues until a threshold is reached.

 DE has the advantaghe of giving good solutions quickly compared to other algorithms.

+We followed the following Pseudo Code in our implementation:

+At each step of the iteration from the frontier we
+1. pick 3 candidate solutions at random-X,Y,Z
+2. At a given *crossover factor* we will generate a new candidate solutions by the below formulation New = X+cf*(Y-Z)
+3. If the new solution proves to be better than the current candidate solution, we replace the latter in the frontier.

 ####iii.
 Statistical Machinary used